7ombie/textmode/README.md

 the background color of the cell (the slider only mixes black with black), even if the ink is set to contrast with the paper.

-When changing the background color of a cell, both the paper and tint should be set to the new color.
-To render one or more cursors, update the tint byte of any cell containing a cursor to the color of the cursor, then animate the apparent opacity of the cursor using the blend slider.
+When changing the background color of a cell, both the paper and tint will normally be set to the new color.

+To render one or more cursors, update the tint byte of any cell containing a cursor to the color of that cursor, then animate the apparent opacity of the cursor using the blend slider.

 Note: The textmode uses RGB color.
 There is no direct support for opacity.